rust-lang/rust/src/doc/trpl/functions.md

 types while allowing for inference inside of function bodies is a wonderful sweet spot between full inference and no inference.

 What about returning a value?
-Here's a function that adds one to an integer:
+Here’s a function that adds one to an integer:

 ```rust
 fn add_one(x: i32) -> i32 {